aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 Updated the versioning of the library used to add Jest dependency, since the Typescript related versions are outdated.
 Resulting in adding few libraries to make the code base to run without any errors.

+Remove the hard coded configurations and updated them as environment variables.

 ## Frontend

 Used the React Bootstrap components and the React Bootstrap Icons for the implementation.